John Canaday: Newspaper career

 In 1959, Canaday began a 17-year career as a leading art critic for The New York Times.
 In his first column on September 6, 1959, he inflamed the art establishment by proclaiming that Abstract Expressionism, the dominant style of the period, allowed "exceptional tolerance for incompetence and deception."
 Although he acknowledged the talent of the best Abstract Expressionists, he noted that "we have been had" by the "freaks, the charlatans, and the misled who surround this handful of serious and talented artists."
 Canaday's inaugural column and subsequent articles criticizing this style provoked a much-publicized letter to The New York Times signed by 49 of the nation's leading art figures, who denounced Canaday as an agitator.
 "I have trouble vis-à-vis Canaday," one artist wrote.
 "What he thinks of me, he can print, while what I think of him is unprintable."
 Other artists and critics, however, championed him as an honest and articulate observer of the art scene, which continued to provide ample targets for his barbed wit over the years.

+In 1964, Canaday wrote a scathing review of Tomorrow Forever, which was selected as the theme painting for the Pavilion of Education at the 1964 New York World's Fair.
+Writing in the New York Times, Canaday called the oeuvre of Margaret Keane (at that time being passed off as the work of her husband Walter Keane) "tasteless hack work", and described Tomorrow Forever, which contained about 100 children, as "about 100 times as bad as the average Keane."
+The painting was later established to have been the work of Margaret Keane, who had secretly painted the creations credited to her husband.
+Critic Jan Lisa Huttner, writing retrospectively about the controversy in a postscript to an FF2 Media article written by Amanda Wall, noted that Canaday died in 1985, a year before Keane established her authorship in court, and as such was "off the hook"; however, Huttner went on to criticize the New York Times for its subsequent treatment of Keane.
+Huttner would later select Big Eyes as the focal point of the SWAN Day Sweet 16 program to celebrate the film's 10th anniversary.